blockpass-org/blockpass/docs/kyc-connect-dashboard/installation-script.md

     ex: u6A8hhdg

   - `Standalone configuration`
     Auto configuration string that you can get from the Developer Portal.
-    Follow instructions [here](./kyc-config.md) to get the parameter.
+    > :point_right: contact us to get this parameter If you have access to developer portal, follow instructions [here](./kyc-config.md) to get the parameter.

     It includes your `service name`, your `clientId`, your `clientSecret`, the `status` of the service (active or inactive) and the `images` paths your have configured.